AR 3D Models

 When AR 3D models are ready, all that’s left to do is to save them in a correct 3D file format.
 This way 3D objects can effectively work in various software.
 To prepare 3D models for export, CG artists save textures as images in a standard .jpeg format.
 As for the 3D model itself, its format depends on the AR engine you will use.
 Most often, 3D experts save it in COLLADA format (.dae), .obj or .mtl.

 Need life-like AR 3D models for shopping apps and digital promo?
-Order 3D modeling services from CGIFURNITURE and get top-notch 3D models that work for any AR tool!
+Order 3D modeling services for AR marketing from CGIFURNITURE and get top-notch 3D models that work for any AR tool!